Bamarin/Bamarin.github.io/_posts/2020-05-19-physicsCR.md

 object transformations instead I have control over the current rotation and this also avoids unnatural positions of the fingers.

-I therfore created and `hand` and `finger` class and builded a simple hand object. and achieved the result shown in the animation above.
+I therfore created `hand` and `finger` classes, and builded a simple hand object. and achieved the result shown in the animation above.
 The hand is currently working in the following way: